dsambrano/code_samples/git/gitattributes.md

 *       text=auto
 ```

-but for more detailed info see this [post](https://adaptivepatchwork.com/2012/03/01/mind-the-end-of-your-line/#the-new-system)
+but for more detailed info see this [post](https://adaptivepatchwork.com/2012/03/01/mind-the-end-of-your-line/#the-new-system).
+There is also a [SO post](https://stackoverflow.com/a/10855862) that has a sample file.